SeewonChoi/StableMedBench/README.md

   Additionally for stability, run `classical/stability --task {TASK}`

-* For transformers GPT2, GPT2-AR and Mamba, first create a tokenizer with files under `tokenizer`.
+* For transformers GPT2, GPT2-AR and Mamba,  run `python trainer_binary.py --task {TASK}`.

-  Then, run `python trainer_binary.py --task {TASK}`.
+  The steps for reproducing the tokenizer is under `tokenizer`.

   Optionally, to pre-train the model, use `python pretrain/trainer.py`, and modify the loader in `pretrain/trainer.py` to load the dataset you want to pre-train on.